eclipse-glsp/glsp-website-source/content/documentation/rendering/content.md

 fragment = "content"
 weight = 100

-title = "Model Rendering & Styling"
+title = "Graphical Model Rendering & Styling"

 [sidebar]
   sticky = true
 +++

-### Model Rendering
+### Rendering

-The input of the diagram rendering on the client is the GModel that has been generated on the server from the source model (see [Graphical Model Generation]({{< ref "modelGeneration" >}})) and sent to the client via a [SetModelAction](https://github.com/eclipse-glsp/glsp/blob/master/PROTOCOL.md#242-setmodelaction) or [UpdateModelAction](https://github.com/eclipse-glsp/glsp/blob/master/PROTOCOL.md#243-updatemodelaction).
+The input of the diagram rendering on the client is the GModel that has been generated on the server from the source model (see [Graphical Model]({{< ref "gmodel" >}})) and sent to the client via a [SetModelAction](https://github.com/eclipse-glsp/glsp/blob/master/PROTOCOL.md#242-setmodelaction) or [UpdateModelAction](https://github.com/eclipse-glsp/glsp/blob/master/PROTOCOL.md#243-updatemodelaction).
-The client is then responsible for rendering the graphical model.
+The client is then responsible for rendering the GModel.

 In order to render the received graphical model, each graphical element type needs to be associated with a view on the client.
 A view defines how a specific type of graphical element shall be transformed into a corresponding SVG representation.